shariffshaik/1project/README.md

 By choosing option 4 we can CHECK THE STATUS of the ticket.

-we should enter name
+We should enter name

 Then the booking details will appear.

-NAME:
+NAME :
-AGE:
+AGE :
-TRAIN NUMBER:
+TRAIN NUMBER :
-TRAIN NAME:
+TRAIN NAME :
-DESTINATION:
+DESTINATION :
-SEAT NO:
+SEAT NO :
-DEPARTING TIME:
+DEPARTING TIME :